Why Advanced Voice of Customer Matters

 First, the data are in, the studies are done, and—put simply—customer-engaging VOC improves your bottom line.
 One massive study by Booz & Co. found that suppliers who directly engage their customers while innovating enjoyedthree times the profit growth of those that do not.
 Already have enough profits?
 Read no more.

-Second, it’s especially helpful for B2B suppliers to explore customers’ worlds.
+Second, advanced voice of customer is especially helpful for B2B suppliers to explore customers’ worlds.
 B2B customers make economically rational decisions that can be predicted.
 If you’re designing a B2C product like a video game, you probably won’t know how customers will react until you show them a prototype.
 But if you’re designing a welding machine, you can have a great discussion about weld rate, metal prep, energy efficiency, and more.

-Ten Ways to Move from VOO to Advanced VOC
+Ten Ways to Move from Voice of Ourselves to Advanced Voice of Customer

 Let’s get practical with ten ways to diagnose your company’s condition today.
-For each, you’ll see a) behavior characteristic of VOO, b) advanced VOC behavior, and c)why you should move toward the latter.
+For each, you’ll see a) behavior characteristic of Voice of Ourselves, b) Advanced Voice of Customer behavior, and c)why you should move toward the latter.

 Why: The latter scope is all about the customers’ job, not the supplier’s product.
 It’s also broader, allowing the supplier to uncover unexplored areas to improve.